Man shoots himself in the head after allegedly killing ex-girlfriend's parents, deputies say

-Fort Bend deputies said they got a call from the couple’s daughter asking them to check on her parents.
-When deputies arrived at the couple’s home, they found her dad dead outside the home and her mother shot to death inside the home.
+Deputies said they got a call from the ex-girlfriend asking them to check on her family.
+When deputies arrived at the family's home, they found the woman's mom dead and a male relative shot to death outside the home.

 Deputies went looking for the suspect who apparently lives in the area.